techmyth/techmyth.github.io/content/posts/vdiagram-doc.en.md

 PS C:\vDiagram2.0-master>
 ```

-In this step with the `$PSVersionTable`` command confirm the Powershell version locally installed.
-Reviewing the requirements section above you can see that in order to use the `vDiagram` tool you need to have a Powershell version 5.1.x or higher.
+In this step with the `$PSVersionTable` command confirm the PowerShell version locally installed.
+Reviewing the requirements section above you can see that in order to use the `vDiagram` tool you need to have a PowerShell version 5.1.x or higher.
 In the example below you can see that my computer has version `5.1.19041.1151`.

 ```text
 PS C:\vDiagram2.0-master> $PSVersionTable